inwtx/CellPhone-File-To-Remailer/README.md

 # CellPhone-File-To-Remailer

-Send remailer messages via uploaded file to a mixmaster server.
+Send remailer messages via an uploaded file to a mixmaster server.

 MixMailFromFile.sh

+This script is run on a Linux server wherein mixmaster has been installed.
+The script will run with an installed mixmaster client alone.
+It does not require a full mixmaster remailer installation.

-This program checks to see if there is a file named 'mail' is in a newly created ?user?.
-The file containing the remailer headers and message is loaded up to the server with 'VX ConnectBot' through a 'VX ConnectBot' ssh connection.
-If the file 'mail' is found in /home/?user?, this script sends the remailer message contained in 'mail' and shreds/deletes the file afterwards.
+It was written for the purpose of sending remailer messages via an uploaded file to a server.
+Remailer headers and message must be uploaded up to the remailer server through a 'VX ConnectBot' ssh connection.

+See futher setup instructions within the Script file.